Last updated Feb 11, 2026.

 Challenges and Limitations

-Despite their power, goal-based agents face real challenges:
+Despite their power, goal-based agents face real challenges.
+Here's what the research tells us:

 Computational Complexity